Our SQP’s (Suitably Qualified Persons) are on hand to help you with your animal health plan using worm egg counts.

-- Due to the reduced postage costs the discounts on these are even greater than which the individual packs and again increase with the size of the yard pack ordered.
+- Due to the reduced postage costs the discounts on these are even greater than the individual packs, and again increase with the size of the yard pack ordered.

 What do the results show?

-- Feacal egg counts detect the level of infestation of small and large adult Redworms as well as adult large Roundworms.
+- Faecal egg counts detect the level of infestation of small and large adult Redworms as well as adult large Roundworms.

 What can the results NOT show?

 - The results will not show immature or encysted worms.

 - Neither will the results show the level of tapeworm, pinworm burden or bots.

 - For these reasons it is important that you use the results only as a guideline for your treatment and testing strategy.
 Our SQP’s are always available via free phone and email in office hours to offer you free advice on the correct worming programme for your horse.